AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/subdomains-and-certificates/adding-ssl-certificates.md

 team: PM
 exl-id: b46d9186-07db-4225-8dd7-3f3452aa7a1b
 ---
-# Adding SSL certificates
+# Add SSL certificates

-[!UICONTROL Adobe Campaign Control Panel] allows you to add SSL certificates to secure your subdomains.
+Learn how to add SSL certificates to secure your subdomains.

-## Accessing [!UICONTROL Control Panel] Subdomain Management
+## Access [!UICONTROL Control Panel] Subdomain Management

 To access the Subdomain Management in [!UICONTROL Control Panel], go to: